apache/cocoon/README.txt

   Licensing and legal issues
   --------------------------

-  Cocoon is licensed under the Apache Software License, a license of the BSD family, and contains software which is compatible with the BSD licensing style.
+  Cocoon is licensed under the Apache License, version 2.0 See the files in the top-level of the Cocoon distribution called LICENSE.txt and NOTICE.txt and see licenses for accompanying products in the "legal" directory.

-  For more information, please read the LICENSE files in the /legal directory.

   Credits
   -------